Math Problems In Middle School: How To Make Yours Fun, Engaging, And Curriculum-Focused

 • “What do I need?”

-By asking students to consider these two questions, and using your love of math to inject some fun into the solution process, you can create an environment where students engage with unfamiliar and challenging problems.
+By asking students to consider these two questions, and using your love of math and a variety of instructional strategies to inject some fun into the solution process, you can create an environment where students engage with unfamiliar and challenging problems.
 Your students will become the problem solvers you want them to be.

 Students will make mistakes, they will struggle, and occasionally, they will complain.
 It is through talking to your students about these difficulties and how to overcome them that they become stronger; this is the idea of a growth mindset.